aaearon/cyberark-shopizer-admin-extensions/README.md

 ## CyberArk CPM plugin (API using WSChains)

-This is a WSChains-based plugin that interacts with the Shopizer Administrator portal, developed for the article [Creating a CyberArk Central Policy Manager plugin for a web application using WSChains](https://timschindler.blog/creating-a-cyberark-central-policy-manager-plugin-for-a-web-application-using-wschains).
+This is a WSChains-based plugin that interacts with the Shopizer Administrator portal via API, developed for the article [Creating a CyberArk Central Policy Manager plugin for an API using WSChains](https://timschindler.blog/creating-a-cyberark-central-policy-manager-plugin-for-an-api-using-wschains).

 The CPM plugin is found in the `wschains` folder.
 It contains the following files: